intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/example/imageclassification/README.md

 2. Prepare predict dataset

-    Put your image data for prediction in the ./predict foler.
+    Put your image data for prediction in the ./predict folder.
 Alternatively, you may also use imagenet-2012 validation dataset to run the example, which can be found from <http://image-net.org/download-images>.
 After you download the file (ILSVRC2012_img_val.tar), run the follow commands to prepare the data.

      ```bash
     mkdir predict